Protect Your Customers With Secure Payment Systems

 • Passwords.
 Users create unique passwords that they must enter to access their accounts or complete transactions.
 This method is widely used but can be vulnerable to password guessing or theft if not properly managed.

-• Two-Factor Authentication (2FA).
+• Two-factor authentication (2FA).
 2FA requires users to provide two different forms of verification before accessing their accounts or making transactions.

-• Digital Certificates.
+• Digital certificates.
 Digital certificates are electronic documents that verify the identity of a user or website.
-They are issued by trusted Certificate Authorities and are used to establish secure connections between parties in online transactions.
+They are issued by trusted certificate authorities and are used to establish secure connections between parties in online transactions.

 3. Tokenization